 Repoforge, previously known as RPMforge, maintains a repository of RPM packages for Red Hat Enterprise Linux (RHEL), CentOS and Scientific Linux.
 If you are a RHEL or CentOS user, I strongly suggest you set up Repoforge repository on your system, as it contains many useful software packages that are not available in existing stock repositories.

-In order to set up Repoforge repository on CentOS, you first need to know the version of your CentOS and (2) the underlying kernel architecture (e.g., 32-bit or 64-bit).
+In order to set up Repoforge repository on CentOS, you first need to know two things: (1) the version of your CentOS and (2) the underlying kernel architecture (e.g., 32-bit or 64-bit).

 To find out which release version of CentOS you are using:

 To check whether your CentOS kernel is 32-bit (i.e., i686) or 64-bit (i.e., x86_64) based:

 Linux centos.domain 2.6.32-279.el6.x86_64 #1 SMP Fri Jun 22 12:19:21 UTC 2012 x86_64 x86_64 x86_64 GNU/Linux

 Import Repoforge GPG key